codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 </ul>
 ````

-And the following set of css rules :
+And the following set of css rules:

 ```css
 li {